Turning Your Crafting Hobby Into a Job

 Turning a hobby into a full-time income can be easier said than done.
 These steps can increase your chance of success.

-You share a dream that many of us have.
-We’d love to turn our hobby into a full-time job.
+Maybe you share a dream that many of us have — to turn a crafting hobby into a full-time job.

 Is it possible?
 Yes, but it’s not easy and there’s no guarantee of success.

-Begin by recognizing that you’re changing a hobby into a job and that means taking on a new attitude.
+Begin by recognizing that you’re changing a hobby into a job, which means adopting a new attitude.

-- You’ll need to create product on a regular basis and not just when you feel like being creative.
+- You’ll need to create products regularly and not just when you feel like being creative.